 7 ways employers can support working parents during the coronavirus disease (COVID-19) outbreak

 Children around the world need support from their parents right now.
-Parents also need support from their employers.
+And parents need support from their employers.

 1. Assess whether current workplace policies effectively support families.